Akr1s/covid-tracker/README.md

 # Online app [https://covid-traker-be873.web.app/]

-Now with git hub actions for build and deploy to firebase automatically (hopefully it works now)
+Now with git hub actions for build and deploy to firebase automatically